home scroll AI Learning

-Setting up the Python Environment
+Setting up the Python Environments

-Conda allows us to set up a defined environment with specific versions of the python version as well as
+Conda allows us to set up a defined environment with specific versions of the python version as well as of the packages.

 conda create -n jh_class python=3.10